safelyx/browser-extension/README.md

 ## Deployment / Publishing

 - Push to the `main` branch with the new versions, then manually upload the result of `make build` to [AMO](https://addons.mozilla.org/en-GB/developers/addons) and [CWS](https://chrome.google.com/webstore/devconsole).
+- Safari is manually archived and uploaded to the releases page.